stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 ## Subscribing to a specific branch

-The subscription operator that is include in this `multicloud-operators-subscription` repository subscribes to the `master` branch of a GitHub repository by default.
+The subscription operator that is include in this `multicloud-operators-subscription` repository subscribes to the `master` branch of a Git repository by default.
 If you want to subscribe to a different branch, you need to specify the branch name annotation in the subscription.

 The following example Subscription YAML shows how to specify a different branch: